 In Europe, a different political and economic climate created an environment which allowed Iridology (and other natural medicine practices) to evolve.
 Extensive research has been carried out in Europe and Iridology is now widely accepted as a valuable preventative health care approach.
 Currently, in the U.S., more people are showing interest in Iridology as an alternative method for improving health.
 Now you can experience the benefits of this remarkable assessment tool/technique.

-THERAPEUTIC MASSAGE & BODYWORK
+INTEGRATIVE MASSAGE & BODYWORK

 "There is nothing so healing as the human touch." - Bobby Fischer

 The history of massage as a complementary medical treatment can be traced back over 5,000 years to the ancient civilizations of the China, India, and Greece where the application of massage was considered to be one of the sacred pillars of medicinal healing.
 In Chinese medicine, massage was indicated for the restoration of energy flow through the meridian channels, in India’s Ayurvedic tradition massage was used to restore mental and physical balance, re-establish harmony in the body and to promote the body's ability to heal itself, and Hippocrates - considered to be the Father of Modern Medicine - prescribed friction and “rubbing” as a form of restoration and healing along with diet, exercise, sleep and music.

 Following is just a sample of the medical conditions and disorders clinically proven (and research supported) to benefit from ongoing Massage Therapy.
 Additionally, massage can offer tremendous benefits for the pediatric population, including improved speech, increased cognitive and psychomotor development, enhanced muscle tone and a reduction in autistic behaviors: